A Idioms

 avail oneself of (something)

-- to help oneself by using something that is available
+- to use something that is available

 We availed ourselves of the office space to prepare for the school festival.